caueshimoda/random_nonogram/readme.md

 ## Using the X

 The X is an element that you can use as a reminder that a given square cannot logically be filled.
-This will help you solve the puzzle, and the game understands a X filled square as an empty square, not a filled one.
+This will help you solve the puzzle, and the game understands an X filled square as an empty square, not a filled one.

 ## Reveal Square

 When you have more than 0 "Reveal Square" left, you can use it to reveal a random square.
 It might reveal that a currently empty square is actually filled, or that a square filled incorrectly by the player is actually empty.

+## Note

+It's possible to reutilize the code to build nonograms of different matrices, but it's probably necessary to change the style to fit the squares and numbers on the page.